szanata/relic_logs/README.md

 ```

-A service module to group all logs from same request event loop together
+A library to group and display all logs from a request, including those from async events triggered by it.
-without interference for concurrent requests.

 ### Example